TamiresV/Contento/README.md

 <h1 aligh="center">Contento</h1>

-## 💻 Projeto
+## 💻 Project
-Contento é um site onde os usuários podem fazer avaliações, deixando notas e comentários, sobre filmes e livros.
+Contento is a site where users can to assess, leaving notes and comments about movies and books.

-O projeto surgiu através do vídeo da Attekita sobre [ideias de projetos](https://www.youtube.com/watch?v=z2kNoS8jfMg).
+The project borned because the video from Attekita about [project ideas](https://www.youtube.com/watch?v=z2kNoS8jfMg).

-Apesar do site [The Movie Database](https://www.themoviedb.org/) fornecer informações de filmes através de uma api, neste projeto será criada uma api própria, usando o site como referência.
+Although the site [The Movie Database](https://www.themoviedb.org/) supply informations about movies through a api, in this project will be created a own api, using the site as reference.

 ## 🔖 Layout